Numbericons/JS_Heads_Up_HoldEm/plans.md

-      do need to determine if we have the sucker end draw vs. nut etc. could we do this by seeing where the cards we are playing fall within the cards? playing 1 card at bottom, 2 cards at bottom, vs 1 at top, 2 at top
+      do need to determine if we have the sucker end draw vs. nut etc. could we do this by seeing where the cards we are playing fall within the cards? playing 1 card at bottom, 2 cards at bottom, vs 1 at top, 2 at top Pair if board makes a pair and we dont beat board...

 Kicker function
   calc nut kicker